Ryser's Theorem for Symmetric $\rho$-latin Squares: Corollaries and Open Problems

 A $\rho$-latin square $L$ is {\it diagonal} if each $\ell \in [k]$ occurs at most once on the diagonal, and is {\it idempotent} if $L_{ii}=i$ for $i\in [n]$.
 Completing partial idempotent latin squares has a rich history (see \cite {MR2961221}).
-Theorem \ref{andhoffrhothm} in particular settles the necessary and sufficient conditions that ensure an $r\times r$ symmetric diagonal (or idempotent) $\vb*{\rho} $-latin rectangle $L$ can be embedded into an $n \times n$ symmetric diagonal (or idempotent) $\vb*{\rho} $-latin square, but the following problem remains unsolved. \begin{question} Find necessary and sufficient conditions that ensure that an idempotent $r \times s$ $\vb*{\rho} $-latin rectangle can be extended to an idempotent $n\times n$ $\vb*{\rho}$-latin square. \end{question} We remark that Problem \ref{rhoidempprob} is open even for latin squares \cite{MR2961221}.
+Theorem \ref{andhoffrhothm} in particular settles the necessary and sufficient conditions that ensure an $r\times r$ symmetric diagonal (or idempotent) $\vb*{\rho} $-latin rectangle $L$ can be embedded in an $n \times n$ symmetric diagonal (or idempotent) $\vb*{\rho} $-latin square, but the following problem remains unsolved. \begin{question} Find necessary and sufficient conditions that ensure that an idempotent $r \times s$ $\vb*{\rho} $-latin rectangle can be extended to an idempotent $n\times n$ $\vb*{\rho}$-latin square. \end{question} We remark that Problem \ref{rhoidempprob} is open even for latin squares \cite{MR2961221}.
+The most general result up to date is Rodger's theorem that settles the problem for latin squares when $r=s$, $n\geq 2r$ \cite{MR0731592,MR0755043}.
+Two other notable results are \cite{MR0667240} and \cite{MR4477846}.